 Whether you have a week before the exam or three months, it is best to only give students one Unit at a time, rather than the whole Review Packet once.
 Such a large packet all at once can be overwhelming, even to the most motivated student!

-You have a few months before May 11th
+You have a few months before the AP Biology Exam:

 It is a good idea to spread out the review for a few weeks before the exam.
 This will help avoid burn-out and students feeling overwhelmed!
 Rather than cram review time into the last weeks of class, start today!
 Sprinkle a few review sheets in between new lessons!